chrispyth42/P2P-TLS/README.md

 # P2P-TLS

-A learning experiment script in which I created a TLS connection between two hosts using self-signed certificates, and used keypair exchanges underneath that to facilitate additional password authentication.
+A learning experiment project in which I created a TLS connection between two hosts using self-signed certificates, and used keypair exchanges underneath that to facilitate additional password authentication.
 I can't really vouch for its security in practice, but it helped me learn how to code a bunch of cool things including self-signed certificate generation, multithreading, and keypair generation

 ## doubleTLS.py